Zelviarani16/taskflow/README.md

 A REST API for managing projects and tasks, built with **Go**, **Gin**, **GORM**, **PostgreSQL**, and **JWT** authentication.

-This is a personal backend portfolio project.
-It follows a layered architecture (`entity → dto → repository → service → handler → routes`) so business logic, data access, and HTTP concerns stay separated and testable — the same pattern used in production Go services.

 ## Features

 - JWT-based authentication (register / login, bcrypt password hashing)